 - Aragonesas Industrias y Energia SAU/ Uralita SA

-In numerous meetings, the cartel members fixed prices and monitored their implementation, allocated customers as well as market shares and exchanged commercially sensitive information.
+In numerous meetings, the members of the sodium chlorate cartel fixed prices and monitored their implementation, allocated customers as well as market shares and exchanged commercially sensitive information.
 The cartelists pursued an overall strategy of artificially stabilising the sodium chlorate market.
 Their ultimate aim was, according to the Commission, ‘to coordinate the pricing policy towards the customers and thereby to maximise the margins’.

 On 31 May 2011, CDC filed an action for damages against Akzo Nobel, Kemira Chemicals, EKA Chemicals and Arkema France before the District Court of Amsterdam.
 Previously, ten pulp and paper companies with a total of 27 production sites located in 9 European countries had sold their claims for damages resulting from the sodium chlorate cartel to CDC.
 They account for almost half of the overall European demand for sodium chlorate.